Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/Explaining Transformers Logic.md

 ## 5. Finishing The Iterative Token Generation (End Of Sequence Token ID)

-Unless a stop token or a token limit, the model repeats the generation process one token at a time, using its own output as the new input context indefinitly.
+Unless a stop token or a token limit is reached, the model repeats the generation process one token at a time, using its own output as the new input context indefinitely.<br/>
-A token limit may be stablished with the following parameter `max_new_tokens = n`, where `n` is your limiter.
-Usually models will keep generating ramble or produce incomplete or nonsensical content, burning through your tokens until this limmit is reached.
+A token limit may be established with the following parameter `max_new_tokens = n`, where `n` is your limiter.
+Usually models will keep generating ramble or produce incomplete or nonsensical content, burning through your tokens until this limmit is reached.<br/>
-So we implement a special token that tells the model to stop, this token is called `eos_token_id` or End Of Sequence Token ID, that allows the model to terminate generation early, saving resources and makes output more natural and bounded, especially useful for chat, Q&A, or summarization.
+So we implement a special token that tells the model to stop, this token is called `eos_token_id` or End Of Sequence Token ID, that allows the model to terminate generation early, saving resources and makes output more natural and bounded, especially useful for chat, Q&A, or summarization.<br/>
+When passed to as inside your `outputs=model.generate()`, the model continually checks each newly generated token and stops generation when the `eos_token_id` is generated

-Every tokenizer (like GPT2Tokenizer, AutoTokenizer, etc.) has a special token for the end of a sentence or document.
+Every tokenizer has a special token for the end of a sentence or document.
 This token is assigned an internal ID.
 For example:

-GPT-2 uses 50256
+ - GPT-2 uses 50256

-DeepSeek uses 32021
+ - DeepSeek uses 32021

-This token is added to the vocabulary and known as eos_token_id.

-When passed to .generate(), the model:

-Continually checks each newly generated token
-Stops generation when the eos_token_id is generated

 ---

 ## 6. Decoding

-The generated tokens are converted back into human-readable text using the tokenizer.
+The generated tokens are converted back into human-readable text using the tokenizer, the same way it was initialy converter from text-to-token but backwards!

 ---

 ## 7. Applicability

-This architecture powers most state-of-the-art NLP models, including:
+This architecture powers most modern NLP models, including:

-* GPT series
-* BERT
-* T5
-* RoBERTa
-* DeepSeek, Falcon, Mistral, etc.
+* GPT series, BERT, T5, DeepSeek, Falcon, Mistral, etc.

 While other architectures exist (e.g., RNNs, CNNs, Mixture-of-Experts), Transformers are the dominant standard for modern AI tasks in NLP.